 Amazon’s Domain Registration is called Route 53.
 To get to Route 53 open this link.
 You can do DNS management. monitor health and performance and domain registration.
 We want to register a domain name so click on the Get Started Now under Domain Registration.

-Step 2: Choose a domain name – WordPress on AWS
+Step 2: Choose a domain name – Hosting WordPress on Amazon Web Services

 Please note that you need to pay for the domain name it’s not included in the free tier.
 To register a domain name follow these steps: